sai-educ/math-vocab/README.md

   made visible.
 There is a small recurring cast (Maya, Leo, Ana, Ben, Ivy, Zoe, Theo, Nina, Omar, Sam) so the bank reads as one world.
 - Name the mistake children actually make, not the abstract error.
+- Avoid a term whose *name* ends in punctuation (`"A.M. and P.M."`) — the narration script appends its own sentence-ending period right after the term, and the collision reads as a typo out loud. `tests/narration.test.js` catches this at test time; write around it instead.

 The build prints a readability report and flags anything that drifted too hard.